danilo-dessi/LexTex/README.md

 Authors: Danilo Dessi' and Diego Reforgiato Recupero

 # Contents
 <strong> src/ </strong> contains source codes for building a new WordNet synsets-based lexicon.
 It also includes a script for labeling new resources with the generated lexicon.

-<strong> training_data/ </strong> contains training data we have employed to build our lexicons.
+<strong> training_data/ </strong> contains training data that is employed to build our lexicons.

-<strong> test/ </strong> contains test data and scripts for the evaluation.
+<strong> test/ </strong> contains test data and scripts used for the evaluation.

-<strong> lexicons/ </strong> contains all lexicons built and evaluated in our work.
+<strong> lexicons/ </strong> contains all lexicons built and evaluated in this work.

 <strong> results-supervised/ </strong> contains the scores predicted with the supervised methods Decision Trees, Random Forests, and Support Vector Machine